Applied Scientist / ML Engineer · available August 2026

 Dayton, OH / Summers 2022–2024

-• Summer 2024: Adapted and trained **JEPA and MAE transformers** in a distributed Slurm/Singularity setup for multimodal EO/SAR representation learning, achieving superior low-data performance over supervised methods.
+• Summer 2024: Adapted and trained JEPA and MAE transformers in a distributed Slurm/Singularity setup for multimodal EO/SAR representation learning, improving low-data performance relative to supervised baselines.

 • Summer 2023: Developed Reject Option Beam Search to improve machine translation quality at large beam widths.